The deadline for apprentice applications for the 2017/2018 Season is Friday, March 24, 2017.

 The Purple Rose apprentice program is an experience like no other.
 Gain knowledge and experience that you will use for the rest of your career.
 At your fingertips will be daily opportunities to learn, grow and challenge yourself.
 There are countless doors here waiting to be opened: your drive, initiative and ambition are the keys to opening them.

 All apprenticeships are general in nature and provide well-rounded administration, production and artistic experience.
 Each apprenticeship is a full-time position, requiring an exclusive commitment for the duration of four productions (approximately 12 months) due to the demanding work schedule.
 Because outside employment is not permitted, apprentices receive a modest living stipend; however, housing is not provided.

-Most apprentice positions begin in August and December.
+Apprentice positions usually begin in August.
 Application deadlines for each year are posted on this webpage.
 All applications should be accompanied by a resume (including professional work history as well as theatrical experience), three letters of reference, and a cover letter stating how a Purple Rose apprenticeship relates to your career goals.

 Submit application material in hard copy to:

 Supporting materials may be sent separately from your application, but incomplete applications will not be considered.

 The program is designed to give each apprentice the opportunity to perform different assignments for each show.
 Rotating production duties include: production/rehearsal assistant to the stage manager, assistant to the properties designer, scene shop assistant, assistant master electrician, assistant to the sound designer, production run crew, evening box office staff and house manager.
 Crew assignments are tailored, whenever possible, to the specific interests of each apprentice.